-At this moment the young man crossed the street, and, bowing deeply to Nellie, was about to address her when Cyril said gravely, - your insolence."
+At this moment the young man crossed the street, and, bowing deeply to Nellie, was about to address her when Cyril said gravely,-- abstain from addressing her."

 "Sir, I am not acquainted with your name, nor do I know more about you save that you are a stranger to this lady's family.
-That being so, and as she is at present under my escort, I must ask you to abstain from addressing her."
+That being so, and as she is at present under my escort, I must ask you to

 "You insolent young varlet!" the man said furiously.
-"Had I a cane instead of a sword I would chastise you for passers-by paused to see what was the matter, "do not cause trouble.
-For my sake, if not for your own, pray leave me."
+"Had I a cane instead of a sword I would chastise you for your insolence."